PTAB

 Ground 3: Anticipation of Claims 1-5, 16, and 17 by Russell

-• Prior Art Relied Upon: Russell (an IEEE publication from 1993 titled "PV Array Designs for Flat-Roof Buildings").
+- Prior Art Relied Upon: Russell (publication entitled "PV Array Designs for Flat-Roof Buildings," IEEE, 1993).

 4. Key Claim Construction Positions

-• "Means for Regulating Temperature" (Claims 1-5): Petitioner proposed this term should be construed functionally as "any component or mechanism causing or permitting a fluid or a substance, such as air, to contact the bottom side of the photovoltaic module to permit heat transfer from the photovoltaic module to the fluid or substance."
-This broad construction was central to Petitioner's argument, allowing it to assert that any prior art creating an air gap for convective cooling met this means-plus-function limitation.
+- "Means for Regulating Temperature" (Claims 1-5): Petitioner proposed this term be construed as "any component or mechanism causing or permitting a fluid or a substance, such as air, to contact the bottom side of the photovoltaic module to permit heat transfer from the photovoltaic module to the fluid or substance."
+This construction is broad and functional, allowing any prior art structure that creates an air gap for cooling to satisfy the limitation.

-• "Pre-Formed Spacers" and "Supporting Spacers" (Claims 2-5, 16, 17): Petitioner argued these terms should be construed broadly as "any structure capable of supporting a photovoltaic module while creating a space for a convecting fluid, such as air, to contact the backside of the photovoltaic module."
-This construction was crucial for mapping the varied support structures disclosed in the prior art (e.g., Brown’s blocks and brackets, Stiebel’s struts, and Russell’s "Roof-Jacks") onto the claimed spacer elements.
+- "Pre-Formed Spacers" and "Supporting Spacers" (Claims 2-5, 16, 17): Petitioner proposed these terms be construed as "any structure capable of supporting a photovoltaic module while creating a space for a convecting fluid, such as air, to contact the backside of the photovoltaic module."
+This construction emphasizes the functional aspect of creating a space rather than a specific structural form, which was crucial for mapping the varied support structures of Brown, Stiebel, and Russell to the claims.

 5. Relief Requested